samoilovartem/seat-split/README.md

 4. Push files to Heroku: `git push heroku main`
 5. If you encounter problems with Django collectstatic, please run `heroku config:set DISABLE_COLLECTSTATIC=1`and push everything again.
 Full guide is [here](https://stackoverflow.com/questions/55330749/error-while-running-python-manage-py-collectstatic-noinput-after-changin) for your reference.

+### Tests:
+We have multiple tests (CRUD) for these categories:
+1. Users
+2. Groups
+3. Accounts
+4. Cards

+All tests are tagged by its own category to be able to run them separately.
+For example this command will run all tests tagged as "users":\
+`python manage.py test --tag=users`

+Also, there are "positive" and "negative" tests.
+Positive tests are performed in order to check whether our service does exactly what it is expected to do.

+The purpose of negative tests is to ensure that our service does not crash and remains stable with invalid data inputs.

+We can also run "positive" or "negative" tests using tags in command:\
+`python manage.py test --tag=positive`

+In order to speed up all tests we can use threads:\
+`python manage.py test --parallel`

 #### Useful notes: